MCL2424/grade-point-average/README.md

-# Project: C# Aplication that takes course information for a student, calculates the overall GPA, and displays the results.
+# Project: C# Application that takes information from a student's course, calculates overall GPA, and displays the results.
-Note that you'll need to run the code of this repository on .NET platform
+Please note that you will need to run the code from this repository on the .NET platform.